patrickdemers6/phantom-fleet/README.md

 ## API Configuration

 API mode allows you to use the phantom-fleet frontend to manipulate the virtual vehicles.
-This mode does not require a configuration file.
+Your `config.json` file only needs to have `{"mode": "api"}` in it.

 To stay consistent with Fleet API, you must configure vehicles using an API endpoint identical to Tesla's endpoint.